 Next, on the Select Base Populations screen, click on the checkbox next to the Non-Apoptotic population in one of the loaded files.
 Right-click on the Non-Apoptotic population and click on Select All Matching Populations to select this population from all loaded files.
 Click on Next.

+Optional: if the data to be classified contains truth populations, they can be assigned to the appropriate model classes on the Select Truth Populations screen.
+Otherwise, click Next to skip this step.

 On the Select Channels screen, choose Channel 1 for brightfield and Channel 7 for the DNA stain.
 Right-click on a channel and click on Apply to All.
 Then click on Next.